 Across spiritual traditions, a psychopomp is a guide who helps souls cross thresholds—sometimes into the underworld, sometimes into the light.
 In Jungian psychology, the psychopomp is an archetype that mediates between the conscious and unconscious, often appearing in dreams or visions as an animal, ancestor, deity, or wise guide.

 My work does not involve underworld journeys.
 I remain in the light—attuned to the upper realms, often accompanied by Goddess Diana, guardian of thresholds, forests, and sacred sovereignty.
-I see my role as offering intuitive companionship through the liminal, ensuring the soul’s crossing is met with clarity, care, and grace.
+I see my role as offering intuitive companionship through the liminal—holding a resonance that allows whatever remains to release with clarity, care, and grace.

 The Huna tradition speaks of the aumakua—an ancestral guide who connects individuals to their higher self and assists in spiritual transitions.
-In a similar way, I act as a bridge: not leading, but walking alongside, honoring the sovereignty of the soul as it makes its own way home.
+In a similar way, I act as a bridge: not leading, but walking alongside, honoring both the sovereignty of the soul and the gentle unwinding of the human story.

 How I Came to Do This Work